-You are, or can be, a super hero.
-You have the ability to change the world, or at the very least, your little corner of it.
+You are a superhero.
+Seriously, you have the ability to change the world or, at the very least, your little corner of it.
 You can affect this level of change just by asking yourself one simple question: what causes would I like to benefit in my will?

 Bequests to Charities in Your Will